osposweb/osposweb.github.io/OSPOS-development-index.md

 ## Tech: Installation

 The installation will depend of the kind of deployment which can be the cloud, a docker instance or a locally server.
+Please refers to the [DOCS-USERS-Getting-Started-installations](DOCS-USERS-Getting-Started-installations) wiki page for normal install.
+For Development install plese refers to the [Development Environment page wiki (click here)](OSPOS-Environment-Development) and then when ready go back here.

 ### Requirements